 Everyone is going zen for Spring!
-Designing a calming zen space is one of our favorite things to do.
+Designing a calming zen home is one of our favorite things to do.
 The principles of designing a zen space are always something we’re encouraging our clients to do because design, afterall, is about feeling happy and comfortable and calm in your space.
 That’s why we’re so glad to see this “trend” going strong this Spring.
 Here’s 10 tips to make your space a little more zen this Spring that go beyond Buddha statues and incense:

 Zen Home: Decor & Design

-Establish a Connection with Nature
+Establish a Connection with Nature for a

 An effortless indoor-outdoor flow is the goal when inviting calm into your personal oasis.
 There are a number of ways to do this ranging from quick updates you can do today to more costly and committed improvements you can make to your space: Add a houseplant, install large windows, sliding doors and skylights, and install durable flooring that continues from indoor to out.

 Invite as much natural light into your home as possible.
 The less electricity you have to use, the better for the Earth and for your circadian rhythms.

 Keeping your color palette neutral and earthy will also help establish a connection with nature.
 Monochromatic interiors invoke a sense of calm and have a way of encouraging you to keep things neat and tidy.